gaurav-12/colorized-access-modifier/README.md

 You can change the Text and Background Colors for both `private` and `protected` modifiers using following settings:

 - `colorized_access_modifier.privateBackground`: Background Color for Private
+- `colorized_access_modifier.privateBackgroundRuler`: Background Color for Private in the ruler
 - `colorized_access_modifier.protectedBackground`: Background Color for Protected
+- `colorized_access_modifier.protectedBackgroundRuler`: Background Color for Protected in the ruler
 - `colorized_access_modifier.privateText`: Text Color of Private
 - `colorized_access_modifier.protectedText`: Text Color of Protected